STOR 113 Decision Models for Business and Economics (3)

 STOR 493 Internship in Statistics and Operations Research (3)

 Requires permission of the department.
-Mathematical decision sciences majors only.
+Statistics and analytics majors only.
 An opportunity to obtain credit for an internship related to statistics, operations research, or actuarial science.
 Pass/Fail only.
-Does not count toward the mathematical decision sciences major or minor.
+Does not count toward the statistics and analytics major or minor.

 STOR 496 Undergraduate Reading and Research in Statistics and Operations Research (1-3)